AriezLabs/fsim/README.md

 * The first line specifies the state ID and special properties of the state.
 * `i` marks the initial state, `a` marks accepting states
-* Following indented lines specify transitions from `symbol` to `targetId`.
+* Subsequent indented lines specify transitions from `symbol` to `targetId`.
 * Symbols may be sequences of any Unicode characters except spaces.

 A full DFA specification is simply any sequence of state specifications.
 The alphabet is inferred to be all of the symbols that appear in at least one state specification.
+It is not a requirement that all states have a transition defined for every symbol in the alphabet.

 ## Running